Other Bank of America Travel Rewards credit card Requirements

 The Bank of America Travel Rewards credit card points are worth 1 cent each when redeemed for travel and dining purchases.
 For example, 10,000 BofA Travel Rewards points are worth $100 in travel expenses.
 Redeeming for travel and dining is your best option with this card.

 These points are significantly less valuable when redeemed for a gift card, for cash back or for a miscellaneous item such as a charitable donation.
-For example, each point is worth 0.9 cent when redeemed for gift cards, and 0.6 cent when redeemed for cash back.
+For example, each point is worth 0.6 cents when redeemed for cash back.
 Gift card redemption values vary by merchant.… read full answer

 Select the Bank of America Travel Rewards credit card.